United States Regiments & Batteries > New York > 145th New York Infantry Regiment

 Organized at Staten Island, N.Y.

-September 11 Mustered in for three years service under Colonel Edward L. Price, Lieutenant Colonel Ole P. H. Balling and Major R.L.
+September 11 The 145th New York Infantry Regiment mustered in for three years service under Colonel Edward L. Price, Lieutenant Colonel Ole P. H. Balling and Major R.L.
 Van Wagenen

-September 27 Left State for Washington, D, C., and Harper’s Ferry under Lieut.
-Col. Ole P. H. Balling.
-Attached to 2nd Brigade, 1st Division, 12th Army Corps, Army of the Potomac
+September 27 Left State for Washington, D, C., and Harper’s Ferry under the command of Lieutenant Colonel Ole P. H. Balling.
+Attached to 2nd Brigade, 1st Division, 12th Army Corps, Army of the Potomac.

 October Duty at Bolivar Heights, Md. attached to 2nd Brigade, 2nd Division, 12th Army Corps